ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 After the modification, execute `sudo nixos-rebuild switch` to apply the configuration.

-### 6. install home-manager
+### 6. Install home-manager

 We mentioned earlier that NixOS can only manage system-level configurations, and user-level configurations need to be managed using home-manager.

-According to the official document [Home Manager Manual](https://nix-community.github.io/home-manager/index.htm), in order to install home-manager as an module of NixOS, we need to create `/etc/nixos/home.nix` first, an example content shown below:
+According to the official document [Home Manager Manual](https://nix-community.github.io/home-manager/index.htm), in order to install home-manager as a module of NixOS, we need to create `/etc/nixos/home.nix` first, an example content shown below:

 ```nix
 { config, pkgs, ... }: